open5e/open5e/source/classes/rogue.rst

 roll.
 The attack must use a finesse or a ranged weapon.

-You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.
+You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't :ref:`srd:incapacitated`, and you don't have disadvantage on the attack roll.

 The amount of the extra damage increases as you gain levels in this